Frequently Asked Questions: Gynecologic Problems

 - Ultrasonography uses sound waves to create a picture of the uterus and other pelvic organs.

 - Hysteroscopy uses a slender device (the hysteroscope) to see the inside of the uterus.
 It is inserted through the vagina and cervix (opening of the uterus).
-This permits the doctor to see fibroids inside the uterine cavity.
+This lets your health care professional see fibroids inside the uterine cavity.

 - Hysterosalpingography is a special X-ray test.
 It may detect abnormal changes in the size and shape of the uterus and fallopian tubes.